Mid Sleepers VS High Sleepers - What’s the difference?

 The manufacturers recommended age for both mid sleeper and high sleeper beds is 6 years old.
 This is due to safety regulations and the design of both being accessed by either a ladder or steps.
 It is always worth checking the individual product detail pages for specific safely guidelines.

-Some mid sleeper beds may be suitable from a younger age of approximately 4 years due to their design being lower.
-For example the design of the Play Learn Sleep Bed offers a low frame with high sides for safety, as well as a playful slide and climbing ramp – a great bed for younger children.
+Some little ones might be ready for a mid sleeper bed at an earlier age!
+If this is the case, choose a mid sleeper with guard rails and extra features for that added peace of mind.
+For example, the design of the Maxxi Cabin Bed with Slide offers a low frame with high sides for safety, as well as a playful slide and climbing ramp – a great bed for younger children.

 High sleeper and loft beds may be more appealing to older children and teens; giving them space under the bed to study and snooze!
 With options to add a sofa bed for when their mates come to stay, or a sizeable wardrobe for their trendy gear!